MalibuCharles/weather-app/README.md

 # weather-app
-Welcome to my Weather app
+Welcome to my Weather website

 1.Lets Talk API's
 - In the app.js file you need to upload API info